dorian3343/CrabPing/README.md

-# A cli tool made for pinging multiple times.
+# A cli tool made for pinging http endpoints.

+*This is a personal tool so don't expect excellent maintenence.